SoundScapeRenderer/ssr/doc/manual/renderers.rst

 Conventional driving function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default we use the standard Ambisonics panning function outlined
+By default we use the standard Ambisonics panning function presented,
-e.g. in [Neukom2007]_ reading
+for example, in [Neukom2007]_.
+It reads

 .. math::